I'm New!

 We do request that shorts, skirts, and dresses be of a conservative length (no “short-shorts”) and that in general, clothing be respectable and conservative.
 It's traditional to wear close-toed shoes and have covered shoulders, though it's definitely not expected or required.

-How do I get to St. Joseph Old Cathedral ?
+How Do I Get to St. Joseph Old Cathedral ?

 Our parish is located at